chrismanglapus/github-setup/README.md

 ## License
 This API is released under the ___ Licence
--You are free to use this API for both personal and commercial projects.
+- You are free to use this API for both personal and commercial projects.
--You may modify, distribute, and sublicense this API as long as you follow the terms of the XYZ License.
+- You may modify, distribute, and sublicense this API as long as you follow the terms of the XYZ License.
--There is no warranty or liability.
+- There is no warranty or liability.
 Use this API at your own risk.

 ## Contributors